gnosis/GECO/Proposals/Tenzorum Proposal.md

 - All the work and achievements will be broadcasted as tutorials and development guides.

-### Team description
+### Associated Team Members Description

 **Moritz Neto**: Cofounder of Tenzorum Project, Product designer and Growth Manager.
 Have directly educated more than 300k people about smart contracts and Blockchain Technology with his content.

 Linkedin: https://www.linkedin.com/in/moritzneto/

-**Radek Ostrowski**: CTO with 15 years of big data and systems infrastructure experience.
+**Radek Ostrowski**: CTO with 15 years of experience in big data systems and infrastructure.
 Transitioned into blockchain engineering 2 years ago.

 Linkedin: https://www.linkedin.com/in/radekostrowski/

-**Mark Pereira**: Fullstack developer with experience building dapps and web3 architecture.
-Before the web3 space, he was an web developer at a variety of agencies.
+**Mark Pereira**: Fullstack developer with experience building and architecting web and mobile dapps.
+Before the web3 space, he was a web developer at a variety of dev agencies.

 Linkedin: https://www.linkedin.com/in/markspereira/

 **Peter (Pet3rpan)**: Product manager with a user experience design background.
-Led product design for venture funded startups before transitioning into the web3 space.
+Has led product design for venture funded startups before transitioning into the web3 space.

 Linkedin: https://www.linkedin.com/in/peter-pan/